-1.1 Losses incurred due to improper payments, abortive expenditure or the failure to collect moneys due to the Traditional Council, or any deficiency, loss, destruction or mutilation of Traditional Council's reported moneys, stamps, face value documents and forms with a potential value, securities, stores or other property must forthwith be reported to the Traditional Council who must report the matter to the Head of Department.

-- I.2 A Traditional Council must ensure that all recoverable losses are recovered from a person responsible or a person who benefited from it. - 1.3 Where a loss cannot be recovered in full, the outstanding amount may be paid from moneys provided for in the estimates or may be written off, as the case may be, after prior approval of the Head of Department has been obtained.
+- I.1 Losses incurred due to improper payments, abortive expenditure or the failure to collect moneys due to the traditional council, or any deficiency, loss, destruction or mutilation of traditional council's reported moneys, stamps, face value documents and forms with a potential value, securities, stores or other property must forthwith be reported to the traditional council who must report the matter to the head of department. - 1.2 A traditional council must ensure that all recoverable losses are recovered from a person responsible or a person who benefited from it. - I.3 Where a loss cannot be recovered in full, the outstanding amount may be paid from moneys provided for in the estimates or may be written off, as the case may be, after prior approval of the head of department has been obtained.